Call Today - 24/7 Emergency Services

 What Can Set Off a Smoke Detector?

-Malfunctioning sensors or other components can also cause false alarms.
-Smoke detectors have a limited lifespan and need to be replaced every 10 years or so.
-If your smoke detectors are older, they may be more prone to false alarms.
+• Malfunctioning sensors or other components can cause false alarms.
+Smoke detectors have a limited lifespan.
+They need to be replaced every 10 years or so, since older smoke detectors may be more prone to false alarms.

 It's also possible that your smoke detectors are simply too sensitive.
 Some models are designed to be extra sensitive to smoke, which can be helpful in a real emergency but can also lead to false alarms.
 If you think your smoke detectors are too sensitive, you may need to adjust the sensitivity settings or consider replacing them with a less sensitive model.